 Who will read your blog post?

 Just like businesses need buyer personas, your blog – and every blog post – needs a reader persona.
 Every piece of content has to be addressed to a specific reader profile and accomplish at least one of your communication goals.
 In the case of a company blog, business and reader personas should correlate.
-You’ll prepare different content for audiences on different levels of the sales funnel—it will vary by the level of knowledge included, length, point of reference and other factors (but that’s a topic for another perfect blog post).
+You’ll prepare different content for audiences on different levels of the sales funnel—it will vary by the level of knowledge included, length, the point of reference and other factors (but that’s a topic for another perfect blog post).

 Some of the easiest ways to come up with blog post topics is answering your buyer persona’s frequently asked questions.
 But if you’re in the mood for some completely different story, take a minute to think how you could connect it with your audience’s interests and needs.
 Keywords will surely help you out!
 Let’s talk a little more about them.